Several of NYU Law’s centers and institutes touch on the issues surrounding immigration:

 The Migration Policy Institute is an independent, nonpartisan, nonprofit think tank in Washington, DC, dedicated to the analysis of the movement of people worldwide.

-The Robert L. Bernstein Institute for Human Rights is a research center that promotes cutting-edge scholarship, advocacy, and education on human rights issues in the US and abroad.
+The Robert and Helen Bernstein Institute for Human Rights is a research center that promotes cutting-edge scholarship, advocacy, and education on human rights issues in the US and abroad.
 The institute acts as the coordinating hub for existing human rights work at NYU, including the Center for Human Rights & Global Justice and the US-Asia Law Institute.